About

 1958 L to R - Maternal Grandmother - Roberta Penney, Me, Mother - Barbara Irving, Paternal Grandmother - Dorothy Irving.

-As a child I began sewing with my paternal Grandmother and Mother and this began a lifelong love of fiber.
+As a child I began sewing with my paternal Grandmother and my Mother and this began a lifelong love of fiber.

-I design and make a line of one of a kind felted wool balls and aluminum wire necklaces in my jewelry collection.
+I also design and make a line of one of a kind felted wool balls and aluminum wire necklaces in my jewelry collection.
 Hand knit copper and sterling silver wire jewelry pieces, in limited editions, are another part of my jewelry line.

 The colors and shapes of Nature significantly impact my composition and design work.
 I hope that people who view and wear my work will sense the Navajo advice that I want to incorporate in all of my pieces - “Walk in the Beauty Way”.